Menu Boards and Video Walls

 For more advanced and customized solutions you should be looking at PCIe cards.
 PCIe card can be used with any computer supporting PCIe and supports 4 x HDMI, 6 x display port, and older models even DVI and VGA.

 Pay attention to

 You are also going to need a player or should we stick to the term input, cause that’s what a player is — It’s the bridge between your content in the cloud and the screen no matter if you have a controller or not.
 The player’s job is to render the content you need on your screens.
 For more information on what player you need you should read our article on how to choose a player.

 Last but not least, and this is where Play can help you, you will need digital signage software to manage your content and to tell the player what to put on the screens.
 I will assume you already know all you need to know about this subject, but there will be a few words on the subject further down.

 To build a menu-board or a video wall you’ll need

 There are lots of manufacturers out there.
 I don’t have an opinion on what brands you should go with or shouldn’t go with, you need to pick one based on features, budget, etc.

 Screen size can be important for you, depending on the placement of the screens, you don’t want the full area of the screens to seem small.
-So three 55 inch screen in-line might work great in a coffee shop, but for a video-wall, it might make more sense to go with several 46 inches.
+So three 55 inch screens in-line might work great in a coffee shop, but for a video wall, it might make more sense to go with several 46 inches.
 It all depends on where your screens are compared to your viewers.

 Screen resolution defines how many pixels you have on your screens.
 Running Full HD might be okay, but by choosing a 4K screen you’ll have a way more crisp image.
 If you’re going for 4K resolution you need to make sure the controller and the player also support4K.